-- xsh\lingain: - Possible problem: There are no linearity data in period P84 (01/10/2009 31/03/2010). - Proposed solution: The user may use either more recent data or the reference bad pixel maps distributed with the kit release. - We found that this recipes does not properly detect non-linear pixels.
-The user is recommended not to use the corresponding bad pixel map in the data reduction chain.
-The non-linear pixels are detected as part of the master flat creation. - xsh\2dmap: - Possible problem:
+- xsh_lingain: - Possible problem: There are no linearity data in period P84 (01/10/2009 31/03/2010). - Proposed solution: The user may use either more recent data or the reference bad pixel maps distributed with the kit release. - Note that this recipe finds pixels which respond differently to flux changes than the majority of pixels, and although not necessarily bad pixels, they could require further investigation.
+If used, then flagged pixels may be used as input of other recipes and will be handled as described by the parameter decode-bp. - xsh_mflat: From time to time the recipe xsh_mflat may fail with the following error (shown in the terminal where reflex has been started):